Agente Inmobiliario Colegiado API

 Important exemptions:

-Additionally, you must pay the municipal capital gains tax (Plusvalia), which varies by municipality and years of ownership.
+The sale also triggers the municipal capital gains tax (Plusvalia), which varies by municipality and years of ownership.

 Tax on rental income: the rent-controlled zone advantage